openzipkin/zipkin/zipkin-server/README.md

 detecting the wrong hostname.
 For example, if using docker-compose, set `EUREKA_HOSTNAME` to zipkin's `container_name`.

+If your Eureka server requires authentication, adjust `EUREKA_SERVICE_URL` accordingly.
+If user info is present, those credentials will be used for BASIC authentication.
+For example, if the URL is `https://myuser:mypassword@1.1.3.1/eureka/v2/`, requests to Eureka will authenticate with the user "myuser" and password "mypassword".

 Note: Eureka server registration only includes host and port details.
 Tracers need to resolve this to the POST endpoint "/api/v2/spans".